wgst/ml-gas-surface/docs/calculators/painn.md

 nav_order: 6
 ---

-[https://proceedings.mlr.press/v139/schutt21a.html](PaiNN) is one of the most popular equivariant message-passing neural-network-based MLIPs.
+[PaiNN](https://proceedings.mlr.press/v139/schutt21a.html) is one of the most popular equivariant message-passing neural-network-based MLIPs.

-Below are the instructions on how to initialize the PaiNN calculator, to run dynamics simulations within [https://github.com/NQCD/NQCDynamics.jl](NQCDynamics.jl).
+Below are the instructions on how to initialize the PaiNN calculator, to run dynamics simulations within [NQCDynamics.jl](https://github.com/NQCD/NQCDynamics.jl) using [ASE interface](https://nqcd.github.io/NQCDynamics.jl/stable/NQCModels/ase/).

 We start with importing NQCDynamics.jl packages and PyCall that allows importing python-based packages.